metafacture/metafacture-core/README.md

 #### `is_string`

-Executes the functions if/unless the field value is a string.
+Executes the functions if/unless the field value is a string (and not a number).

 #### `is_true`